attiliocaravelli/fibonacci/README.md

 # Tasks:
-1. Input -> a number -> how many Fibonacci sequence numbers
+**1. Input** -> a number
+   Output -> how many Fibonacci sequence numbers
              should be printed out in reverse order
-2. Input -> a number -> to identify whether
+**2. Input** -> a number
+   Output -> to identify whether it is part
-   it is part of the Fibonacci sequence or not
+             of the Fibonacci sequence or not

-Include a dockerfile that can build/run the project

 # Assumptions:
 1. **JDK version:** 8 or later